kebaldwi/DNAC-TEMPLATES/LABS/LAB-5-Python/python-7-cmd-run/05-verify.md

 # Device Inventory Verification

-To verify that the inventory was successfully retrieved examine the files within the directory `/root/DEVWKS-2176/inventory` and `/root/DEVWKS-2176/reports` Cisco Catalyst Center.
+To verify that the inventory was successfully retrieved examine the files within the directory `/root/DEVWKS-2176/inventory` and `/root/DEVWKS-2176/reports` Catalyst Center.

 Follow these steps:

-1. If Cisco Catalyst Center is not already open, use a browser and navigate to `https://198.18.129.100`, where you may see an SSL Error displayed as depicted.
+1. If Catalyst Center is not already open, use a browser and navigate to `https://198.18.129.100`, where you may see an SSL Error displayed as depicted.
 Click the `Proceed to https://192.18.129.100 (unsafe)` link to continue if presented

    ![json](./images/DNAC-SSLERROR.png?raw=true "Import JSON")

-2. If required, log into Cisco Catalyst Center using the username of `admin` and the password `C1sco12345`.
+2. If required, log into Catalyst Center using the username of `admin` and the password `C1sco12345`.

    ![json](./images/DNAC-Login.png?raw=true "Import JSON")

-3. When the Cisco Catalyst Center Dashboard is displayed, Click the icon to display the menu'
+3. When the Catalyst Center Dashboard is displayed, Click the icon to display the menu'

    ![json](./images/DNAC-Menu.png?raw=true "Import JSON")